IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/structural_analysis/index.rst

 Getting Started
 ---------------

-To begin using the structural analysis features in BlenderBIM:
+To begin using the structural analysis features in Bonsai:

 1. Ensure your model contains properly defined structural elements
-2. Access the Structural Analysis panel in the BlenderBIM interface
+2. Access the Structural Analysis panel in the Bonsai interface
 3. Define load cases and boundary conditions

 .. seealso::